 The most valiant Heroes and cunning Villains of the galaxy are clashing in this epic Star Wars Battlefront mode.
 Luke Skywalker, Darth Vader, Boba Fett, and other iconic characters will be part of your team together with ground troopers.
 Keep your Heroes and Villains alive to score points and win the battle.

 Seven Imperials against Luke Skywalker?
 Seven Rebels battling it out against Boba Fett?
 In Hero Hunt, one player will experience the thrill of playing as an iconic Star Wars Battlefront Hero or Villain, facing off against ground troops from the opposing faction.
 Want to play as the Hero?
 Take them out and you’ll get your chance, but remember, once you become the Hero the hunt is on.

 Overall, the game is fun to play and beautiful to look at, but after the initial 10-20 hours it eventually gets repetitive with little in the way of progression.
 Whilst the guns choices are good, the beards, haircuts and nationalities feel like cheap add on’s.
-It’s well worth a play and you will undoubtably lose many hours lost in a nostalgic child like dream.
-Eventually, you’ll be rudely awakened when you realise there is very little to spend your hard earned credits on, all of the good stuff is only for those willing to play 150 games and the diorama fills up so slowly you’ll forget its there.
+It’s well worth a play and you will undoubtedly lose many hours lost in a nostalgic child-like dream.
+Eventually, you’ll be rudely awakened when you realise there is very little to spend your hard-earned credits on, all of the good stuff is only for those willing to play 150 games and the diorama fills up so slowly you’ll forget its there.
 When I finally hit level 25 and got the fabled DL44, I was both happy and relieved, as I reached my goal and my new blaster kicked ass.
-However, now I either have to work my way to level 40 to unlock some half decent character skins for my player or wait around for the upcoming DLC outlined below.
+However, now I either have to work my way to level 40 to unlock some half-decent character skins for my player or wait around for the upcoming DLC outlined below.
 I think I’ll wait.

 Star Wars™ Battlefront™ Outer Rim (March 2016)